Perry Rhodan: Universe and multiverse

-Psionic Web and Moralic Code
+Psionic Web and Moral Code

-The Psionic Web crosses invisibly through the whole universe, constantly emitting "vital energy" and "psionic energy", guaranteeing normal (organic among others) life and the well-being of higher entities.
+The Psionic Web crosses invisibly through the whole universe, constantly emitting "vital energy" and "psionic energy", guaranteeing normal (organic among others) life and the wellbeing of higher entities.

-The Moralic Code crosses through all universes, and is linked to the Psionic Web.
+The Moral Code crosses through all universes, and is linked to the Psionic Web.
 It is subdivided into the Cosmogenes, which are again subdivided into the Cosmonucleotids.
-(These names and associations to DNA were given by the cosmocrats, and should not be misunderstood as having ethical meanings.)
-The Cosmonucleotids determine reality and fate themselves for their respective parts of a given universe, via messengers.
+The Cosmonucleotids determine reality and fate for their respective parts of a given universe, via messengers.

-Higher beings are trying to gain control of this possibility to rule reality.
-The Moralic Code itself was not installed by the higher beings, the higher powers by themselves have no clue why or by whom the Code was made.
+Higher beings are trying to gain control of this Code to rule reality.
+The Moral Code itself was not installed by the higher beings, the higher powers by themselves have no clue why or by whom the Code was made.

-Once the cosmocrats ordered Perry Rhodan to find the answer to the third ultimate question: "Who initiated the LAW and what does it cause?".
+Once the Cosmocrats ordered Perry Rhodan to find the answer to the third ultimate question: "Who initiated the LAW and what does it accomplish?"
 Perry Rhodan had the chance to receive the answer at the mountain of creation, but refused, as he knew that the answer would destroy his mind.
 The negative Superintelligence Koltoroc had received the answer to the last ultimate question, 69 million years BC at Negane Mountain, but it is not known if it made any use of the information.

 Onion-shell model

 An evolutionary schema, similar to the Great Chain of Being, called the "onion-shell model" is employed in relationship to all life.
-Here, continuous evolution is from lower to higher life-forms, culminating in bodiless entities.
-Later in the series, further life-forms, representing stages between the known shells, were introduced.
+Here, continuous evolution is from lower to higher lifeforms, culminating in bodiless entities.
+Later in the series, further lifeforms, representing stages between the known shells, were introduced.